Command Reference

 filefortress remotes add onedrive [--name "name"] [--reconfigure]

-filefortress remotes add s3 [--interactive | --access-key KEY --secret-key SECRET] [options]
+filefortress remotes add s3 [--non-interactive --access-key KEY --secret-key SECRET] [options]

-Supports: Google Drive, OneDrive, and Amazon S3.
+Supports: Google Drive, OneDrive, Amazon S3, and Backblaze B2.

 remotes list - List connected storage